-Lock the vehicle with the transmitter after all occupants have left the vehicle and all doors are closed.
-If you set off the alarm by accident, turn off the alarm by pressing $\widehat{\ }$ or $\widehat{\ }$ on the RKE transmitter or start the vehicle with a recognized transmitter in the vehicle.
-The alarm will stop after 30 seconds and reset to the activated anti-theft mode.
+- Lock the vehicle with the transmitter after all occupants have left the vehicle and all doors are closed. - Always unlock a door with the transmitter.
+Unlocking the driver door with the backup key will not disarm the alarm.

+If you set off the alarm by accident, turn off the alarm by pressing the transmitter, or start the vehicle with a recognized transmitter in the vehicle.
+The alarm will not stop if you unlock the driver door with the key.